endorlabs/mcp-server-demo/README.md

-# 🧬 MCP Vibe Template
+# 🧬 Endor Labs MCP Vibe Template

 This repo is a minimal setup to kickstart secure, AI-assisted development using Cursor, GitHub, and Endor Labs MCP.